davidlumley/myob-api/README.md

 ### API Methods

+#### Company Files

 Before using the majority of API methods you will need to have selected a Company File.
 If you've already selected one when creating the client, feel free to ignore this.

-#### Company Files

-Return a list of company files
+Return a list of company files:

     api_client.company_file.all